CloudNativeSDWAN/egress-watcher/README.md

 ### Supported Egress types

-As of now, we support egress hosts defined as *ISTIO* `ServiceEntry` objects and we reflect the changes we detect in them.
+As of now, we support egress hosts defined as *ISTIO* `ServiceEntry` objects or as IPs defined in the `Egress` fields of a *Kubernetes* `NetworkPolicy`, and we reflect the changes we detect in them.

-Though only *ISTIO* is supported as of now, the project's architecture is designed to accomodate different types as defined by other projects.
+The project is designed to accomodate different types defined by other projects.

 ### Supported SD-WANs